ErnestErgonomique/platformer/README.md

 - MinGW64
 - C++ 11 or above
 - SFML

+To install MinGW I recommand using MSYS2 you can easily find it on the internet.

+Once you got MSYS2, choose and open the MinGW64 terminal and type these commands :
+> pacman -S mingw-w64-x86_64-gcc

+> pacman -S mingw-w64-x86_64-gdb

+> pacman -S mingw-w64-x86_64-make

+You can verify if your compiler, debugger and make are installed by typing these commands :
+> g++ --version

+> gdb --version

+> make --version

 #### Installation
 - git clone the projet in a safe directory
 - create a /lib/SFML/ folder and copy-paste the lib/ folder content from your